semin/ulla/README.markdown

         U       -5     16     -7     -8     -3     -5     -4     -3     -6     -3     -3     -5     -9     -6     -5     -4     -4     -3     -4     -3      6
         ...

-11. To generate a heat map for each table with values,
+11. To generate a heat map for each table with values in it,

         ~user $ egor -l TEMLIST --heatmap 0 --heatmap-value